-152. Uncertainty is an intrinsic part of risk analysis and is present in all aspects of risk analysis.
-This is discussed in detail in the Regulator's Risk Analysis Framework document.

-153. Uncertainty is addressed by approaches such as balance of evidence, conservative assumptions, and applying risk management measures that reduce the potential for risk scenarios involving uncertainty to lead to harm.
-If there is residual uncertainty that is important to estimating the level of risk, the Regulator will take this uncertainty into account in making decisions.

-154. For DIR 200, uncertainty is noted particularly in relation to:
+- 155. Uncertainty is an intrinsic part of risk analysis and is present in all aspects of risk analysis.
+This is discussed in detail in the Regulator's Risk Analysis Framework document. - 156.
+Uncertainty is addressed by approaches such as balance of evidence, conservative assumptions, and applying risk management measures that reduce the potential for risk scenarios involving uncertainty to lead to harm.
+If there is residual uncertainty that is important to estimating the level of risk, the Regulator will take this uncertainty into account in making decisions. - 157.
+For DIR 200, uncertainty is noted particularly in relation to:

-- Molecular characterisation of the GMOs including gene sequences and amino acid sequences of the expressed proteins - potential for allergenicity of GM yeast expressing the introduced milk, egg and spider silk proteins to people; - potential for GM yeast to sporulate or form adaptable structures under culture conditions.
+- Molecular characterisation of the GM yeast including gene sequences and amino acid sequences of the expressed proteins; - potential for allergenicity of GM yeast expressing the introduced milk, egg and spider silk proteins to people; - potential for GM yeast to sporulate or form adaptable structures under culture conditions; - validity of decontamination of GMOs in large volumes; and denaturation methods (where antibiotic resistance genes are present).

-155. Additional data, including information to address these uncertainties, may be required to assess possible future applications with reduced limits and controls, such as the commercial release of these GM yeast.
+158. Additional data, including information to address these uncertainties, may be required to assess possible future applications with reduced limits and controls, such as the commercial release of these GM yeast.

-156. Chapter 3, Section 4, discusses information that may be required for future release.
+159. Chapter 3, Section 4, discusses information that may be required for future release.